virbula/proxmox-backup/docs/technical-overview.rst

 change in-between subsequent backup runs as well as the archive file format used to encode the directory entries.

+There are 3 modes available, the current default ``legacy`` mode, as well as the ``data`` and ``metadata`` mode.
+While the ``legacy`` mode encodes all contents in a single ``pxar`` archive, the latter two modes split data and metadata into ``ppxar`` and ``mpxar`` archives.
+This is done to allow for fast comparison of metadata with the previous snapshot, used by the ``metadata`` mode to detect reusable files.
+The ``data`` mode refrains from reusing unchanged files by rechunking the file uncoditionally.
+This mode therefore assures that no file changes are missed even if the metadata are unchanged.

+..
+NOTE:: ``pxar`` and ``mpxar``/``ppxar`` file formats are different and cannot
+    be deduplicated as efficiently if a datastore stores archive snapshots of both types.

+As the change detection modes are client side changes, they are backwards compatible with older versions of Proxmox Backup Server.
+Exploring the backup contents for the new archive format via the web interface requires however a Proxmox Backup Server with version 3.2.5 or higher.
+Upgrading to the latest version is recommended for full feature compatibility.

 .. _change-detection-mode-legacy:

 Legacy Mode